img 5537

 Still rollin’, so join me this week as I service a rare and absolutely beautiful Yamaha PX-3 direct drive linear tracking turntable.

 These decks and others like them represented the last great high-tech vinyl turntable push from Japan, on the eve of the introduction of the compact disc.
-They are, for this and other reasons, collectible and desirable machines.
+They are, for this and other reasons, highly collectible and desirable machines.

 BTW, you guys sick of turntable articles yet..?!
 There are hundreds more, I’m just writing about turntables I’ve looked at in the last couple of months at the moment, as these are fresh in my mind.
 We need to dig into the archives…!